martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 The CLOSE frame {{Section 5.5.1 of WEBSOCKET}} replaces the mechanism invoked after CONNECT stream closure in {{Section 2 of WEBTRANSPORT-H2}}.
 The body MUST include a UTF-8 encoded reason string when transmitted by a protocol-aware client or server.
 The reason string has the form "CODE:REASONSTRING", where CODE is a text representation of an unsigned 32-bit decimal integer in the range of between 0x00000000 and
-0xffffffff {{ 4.3 of WEBTRANSPORT-H3}}.
-REASONSTRING is the actual reason transmitted
+0xffffffff {{Section 4.3 of WEBTRANSPORT-H3}}.
+REASONSTRING is the actual reason transmitted through WebTransport.
-through WebTransport.
 A close FRAME without a reason may be sent by protocol-unaware WebClients or proxies.
 In such instances, the CODE and REASONSTRING are reconstructed using the WebSocket Close Code Number as specified in the WebSocketCloseCode Registry outlined in {{Section 11.7 of WEBSOCKET}}.

 Data Frames containing Text are reserved for future use and MUST NOT be sent.
 Binary Data Frames transport CAPSULE content defined in {{WEBTRANSPORT-H2}} and {{DATAGRAM}}.
-For details, refer to the next [section] (#capsule-frames).
+For details, refer to the next section {{#capsule-frames}}.
 Their length is limited by WebTransport flow control, and a violation SHOULD lead to connection termination.
 CONTINUATION frames are processed per {{WEBSOCKET}} specifications.
 Given the streaming nature of the content, partial DATA frames or CONTINUATION frames should be promptly forwarded to corresponding streams reducing latency.

 ## Capsule frames